Scaling In a Cluster

 • During online scale-in, you can perform insert, update, and delete operations on tables, but data updates may still be blocked for a short period of time.
 Redistribution consumes lots of CPU and I/O resources, which will greatly impact job performance.
 Therefore, perform redistribution when services are stopped or during periods of light load.

-• During offline scale-in, if a node is deleted while DDL statements are executed (to create a schema or function), these statements may report errors, because the DN cannot be found.
+• During online scale-in, if a node is deleted while DDL statements are executed (to create a schema or function), these statements may report errors, because the DN cannot be found.
 In this case, you simply need to retry the statements.

 • If a cluster scale-in fails, the database does not automatically roll back the scale-in operation, and no O&M operations can be performed.
 In this case, you need to click the Scale In on the console to try again.